Research

 Single-molecule Localization Microscopy (SMLM)

-SMFM captures the fluorescent signals from single fluorescent objects under laser excitation.
-The objects could be organic dyes, fluorescent proteins, nanoparticles or polymers.
-The location of the objects can be determined within a range of tens of nanometers.
+SMFM captures the fluorescence signals from single objects under laser excitation.
+The objects could be dyes, fluorescent proteins, nanoparticles or polymers.
+The location of the objects can be determined within nanometer resolution.